hazelcast/hazelcast-reference-manual/src/DistributedEvents/PartitionLostEvents.md

 The Partition Lost Listener notifies for possible data loss occurrences with the information of how many replicas are lost for a partition.
 It listens to `PartitionLostEvent` instances.
 Partition lost events are dispatched per partition.

 Partition loss detection is done after a member crash is detected by the other members and the crashed member is removed from the cluster.
-Please note that false-positive `PartitionLostEvent` instances may be fired on partial network split errors.
+Please note that false-positive `PartitionLostEvent` instances may be fired on the network split errors.

-#### Writing a Partial Lost Listener Class
+#### Writing a Partition Lost Listener Class

-To write a Partial Lost Listener, you implement the PartitionLostListener interface and its `partitionLost` method, which is invoked when a partition loses its owner and all backups.
+To write a Partition Lost Listener, you implement the PartitionLostListener interface and its `partitionLost` method, which is invoked when a partition loses its owner and all backups.

-The following is an example of Partition Lost Listener.
+The following is an example Partition Lost Listener class.

 ```java
     public class ConsoleLoggingPartitionLostListener implements PartitionLostListener {